 Manage OAuth apps

-Many third-party productivity apps that might be installed by business users in your organization request permission to access user information and data and sign in on behalf of the user in other cloud apps, such as Office 365, Google Workspace and Salesforce.
+Many third-party productivity apps that might be installed by business users in your organization request permission to access user information and data and sign in on behalf of the user in other cloud apps, such as Microsoft 365, Google Workspace and Salesforce.
 When users install these apps, they often click accept without closely reviewing the details in the prompt, including granting permissions to the app.
 This problem is compounded by the fact that IT may not have enough insight to weigh the security risk of an application against the productivity benefit that it provides.
-Because accepting third-party app permissions is a potential security risk to your organization, monitoring the app permissions your users grant gives you the necessary visibility and control to protect your users and your applications.
+Because accepting third-party app permissions is a potential security risk to your organization, monitoring the app permissions your users' grant gives you the necessary visibility and control to protect your users and your applications.

-The Microsoft Defender for Cloud Apps app permissions enable you to see which user-installed OAuth applications have access to Office 365 data, Google Workspace data, and Salesforce data.
-Defender for Cloud Apps tells you what permissions the apps have and which users granted these apps access to their Office 365, Google Workspace, and Salesforce accounts.
+The Microsoft Defender for Cloud Apps app permissions enable you to see which user-installed OAuth applications have access to Microsoft 365 data, Google Workspace data, and Salesforce data.
+Defender for Cloud Apps tells you what permissions the apps have and which users granted these apps access to their Microsoft 365, Google Workspace, and Salesforce accounts.
 App permissions help you decide which apps you allow your users to access and which ones you want to ban.

 For more information on investigating OAuth apps, see Investigate risky OAuth apps.

 Defender for Cloud Apps only identifies apps that request "Delegated" permissions.
 For more information, see Client app permissions.

-OAuth app management is available only after connecting one or more of the supported platforms - Office 365, Google Workspace, or Salesforce.
+OAuth app management is available only after connecting one or more of the supported platforms - Microsoft 365, Google Workspace, or Salesforce.
 Once connected, the OAuth apps menu option will appear under Investigate.

 Working with the OAuth apps page